Astrap1/Orpits-0x02/README.md

 1. The user opens an existing `.x2` file.
 2. The Rust/Tauri backend reads the file from the local file system.
 3. The backend validates that the file is a supported x2pad note.
-4. The note content and style ranges are sent back to the frontend.
+4. The note content, style ranges, and structured tables are sent back to the frontend.
 5. The frontend reloads the text into CodeMirror.
-6. The saved formatting is reapplied inside the editor.
+6. The saved formatting and structured tables are restored inside the editor.

-This system allows x2pad to preserve both the user's writing and the formatting applied through typed commands.
+This system allows x2pad to preserve the user's writing, formatting applied through typed commands, and structured tables.

 ## 7. How AI Requests Are Handled
 The `\\` AI registry is designed to let users request AI assistance without leaving the editor.
 Unlike a simple chatbot prompt, x2pad can send the user's prompt together with document context so that the AI response is aware of what the user is currently working on.